Bulat-Ziganshin/EasyProtoBuf/README.md

 Despite its simplicity, the library is quite fast, thanks to use of std::string_view (e.g. avoiding large buffer copies) and efficient read_varint/write_varint implementation.

+On pre-C++17 compilers, the library uses its own implementation of string_view to ensure the good performance, or a user can supply his own type as EASYPB_STRING_VIEW preprocessor macro, e.g. define it to std::string.

 Sub-messages and packed repeated fields always use 5-byte length prefix (it can make encoded messages a bit longer than with other Protobuf libraries).